budhac/hpe3par_ansible_module/demo/virtual_domains/README.md

 * WSAPI enabled
 * Super user access to 3PAR
 * Ansible installed on workstation
+* Knowledge of Ansible and playbooks

 ## Configuring Virtual Domains

 Domains allow an administrator to create up to 1,024 domains, or spaces, within a system, where each domain is dedicated to a specific application.
 A subset of the system users has assigned rights over the domains.
 Domains can be useful in scenarios where a single system is used to manage data from several different independent applications.
 For more information, refer to the **HPE 3PAR Storeserv Storage Concepts Guide**.

-The first step to setting up your 3PAR for multi-tenancy is to create a new virtual domain.
+The first steps to setting up your 3PAR for multi-tenancy is to create a new virtual domain.
 Currently the configuration of Domains/Users can only done within the SSMC or via the 3PAR CLI.
 The example shown below will be done within the SSMC.

 1. Login into the SSMC with Super user access.

 ![SSMC Login](/demo/virtual_domains/img/ssmc_login.jpg)

-2. In the mega menu, click Show All > Domains
+2. In the mega menu, click **Show All > Domains**

 ![Domains](/demo/virtual_domains/img/3par_domains.jpg)